SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Italy
  - Removed flame tank effects from focus 'Italian Tankettes' (avoiding a bug around special project progress >100%)
+ - Focus 'Regional Development' time to complete reduced to 35 days, from 70
+ - Focus 'Polizia della Africa Italiana' time to complete reduced to 35 days, from 70
+ - Focus 'Strengthen Ascari Corps' time to complete reduced to 35 days, from 70
+ - Focus 'Novus Ordo' time to complete reduced to 35 days, from 70
+ - Focus 'Reorganize the Party' political power reward reduced to 50, from 100
+ - Focus 'Economic Reforms' time to complete increased to 70 days, from 35
+ - Focus 'Improve The Industries' time to complete increased to 70 days, from 35

 #### Japan
  - No longer able to double dip on resource decisions targetting China